Search results

 Local currencies may arise when there is a clear need for certain products and services in a local area and where the competences to produce them exist but the lack of traditional money puts obstacles in the way.
 The lack of money might be the result of pandemics, war, natural disasters, financial crises or poverty.
 Ester Barinaga, professor of entrepreneurship at the School of Economics and Manag

-Does Alzheimer’s disease start inside neurons? – Interview with Tomas Roos, recently recruited to our lab
+Does Alzheimer’s disease start inside neurons? – PhD interview with Tomas Roos

 The aggregation of the protein Amyloid-beta (Abeta) into plaques outside the nerve cells has been recognized in patients with Alzheimer’s disease since 1905.
 But eliminating the plaques has not helped patients so far.
-Still, Tomas Roos was recently recruited as a postdoc in our lab.
-He thinks that Abeta matters, but we may need to focus on the aggregates elsewhere.
-Earlier this spring, he defended
+Still, Tomas Roos thinks that Abeta matters, but we may need to focus on the aggregates elsewhere.
+On February 17, he defends his thesis about prion-like proteins in neurodegeneratio

 From Continuous Improvement to Systematic Innovation in Retail: Utopia or Opportunity?